Iraq: Many killed in renewed anti-government protests | The China Post

 Read more: Death toll rises amid mass protests in Iraq

-Jeanine Hennis-Plasschaert, the top UN official in Iraq, condemned the violence in Iraq, saying “this must stop.”
+Jeanine Hennis-Plasschaert, the top UN official in Iraq, has condemned the violence, saying “this must stop.”

-“Five days of reported deaths and injuries; this must stop,” Hennis-Plasschaert, the special representative of the UN secretary general in Iraq, said in a tweet.
+“Five days of reported deaths and injuries; this must stop,” she said in a tweet on Saturday.

 “I call on all parties to pause and reflect.
 Those responsible for violence should be held to account.
 Let the spirit of unity prevail across Iraq,” she said.